 Lodging an Objection

-The following may be grounds for objection:
+The following may be grounds for an objection:

 - Suitability of the applicant.